covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     </LinearLayout>
     ```

     You haven't seen ProgressBar and ImageView before.
-As the name suggests, basically ProgressBar show the progress of some jobs as a vertial bar or little circle, and ImageView is a View to hold images.
-The rest of the layout should be self-explanary.
+As the name suggests, basically ProgressBar show the progress of some jobs as a vertical bar or little circle, and ImageView is a View to hold images.
+The rest of the layout should be self-explanatory.

 2. Make changes to DownloadActivity so that it looks like below
     ```java